Seaweed_Methane_Article_Header.png

 Methane from cows starts with their food

 Methane burps are caused by how ruminants digest their food.
 Ruminants have vast hidden communities of microorganisms living inside their gut, which break down and ferment the passing stream of plant mush that these animals spend their days chewing.
-By doing so, they provide the animal with more energy and protein since the plant mush is now more digestible.
-But the microbes also form methane gas as a by-product, which is then released into our atmosphere mainly when the animal burps.
+These microbes form methane gas as a by-product, which is then released into our atmosphere mainly when the animal burps.

 Infographic by: Sachi Mulkey